wiebow/fighting-computers/content/Projects/Commodore 128/Commodore 128 assembly - Part 3.md

 Resulting in:

 ![[Peek 2018-03-31 13-28.gif]]
-*Reducing how much vertically is drawn, we get a dissolve effect eventough the character definitions are not changed*
+*Reducing how much vertically is drawn, we get a dissolve effect even though the character definitions are not changed*

 ## Conclusion